nigel-upstart/CCNotify/README.md

 - **When Claude completes**: Calculates duration and sends a completion notification
 - **When Claude waits for input**: Immediately alerts you that input is needed

-All activity is logged to `~/.claude/ccnotify/ccnotify.log` and session data is stored in `~/.claude/ccnotify/ccnotify.db` for tracking and analytics.
+All activity is logged to `~/.claude/ccnotify/ccnotify.log` and session data is stored in `~/.claude/ccnotify/ccnotify.db` locally.
+No data is uploaded or shared externally.